The World Needs Trade Leadership Now

 I was also concerned that granting membership to China in 2001 would be a mistake: Although I believe we have to be able to conduct honest, rules-based business with China, the continued uncertainty as that country moves further away from a path of market-based economic reform to one with an increased state role, makes that almost impossible.

-It has failed to prevent China’s persistent rule breaking. en outre, it has done little to halt a surge of protectionism, whose latest example is President Biden’s décision last month to double the tariffs on lumber from Canada.
+It has failed to prevent China’s persistent rule breaking.
+Moreover, it has done little to halt a surge of protectionism, whose latest example is President Biden’s decision last month to double the tariffs on lumber from Canada.

 The WTO’s governance structure, which requires cooperation from 164 member countries, also has clearly become a hindrance.
 It’s hard enough for these nations to unanimously agree to the trading rules by which we’re all supposed to abide, and even more complicated and unlikely if they can’t even meet face to face.